Vimana (video game)

 is a vertically scrolling shooter arcade video game developed by Toaplan and published in Japan by Tecmo and Europe in June 1991.
 It is notable for being one of the few titles by Toaplan that has not received any official port to home consoles as of date and for its unique combination of science fiction with brief Hindu references.
 In the game, players assume the role of the titular warriors taking control of powerful ancient space fighter crafts in order to reclaim their home planet by fighting against military machines gone wild.
-The title received positive reception from critics and reviewers alike after release in regards to the gameplay.
-However, it was considered a flop in arcades.
+The title received positive reception from critics and reviewers alike after release in regards to the gameplay, but was considered a flop in arcades.
 As of 2019, its rights are owned by Tatsujin, a company founded in 2017 by former Toaplan member Masahiro Yuge and now-affiliate of Japanese arcade manufacturer exA-Arcadia alongside many other Toaplan IPs.

 Gameplay

 Vimana is a science fiction-themed vertically scrolling shoot 'em up game where players assume the role of the two titular warriors taking control of powerful ancient space fighter crafts in order to reclaim their planet by fighting against an unknown force as the main objective.
 Players control their ship over a constantly scrolling background; the scenery never stops moving until the final level is reached.
 Players have three weapons at their disposal: the standard shot, a charge shot and a bomb weapon.

-The standard shot weapon is a twin-shot weapon capable of strengthening in size and power with upgrades.
-However, the players have to tap the fire button to fire rapidly; once the button is held down, the ship charges a stronger version of the normal shot capable of spreading out across the entire screen in twelve directions.
+The standard shot weapon is a twin-shot weapon capable of strengthening in size and power with upgrades, but the players have to tap the fire button to fire rapidly; once the button is held down, the ship charges a stronger version of the normal shot capable of spreading out across the entire screen in twelve directions.
 A unique gameplay feature is the bomb itself; The Circle Bomb surrounds the ship once activated and seeks out enemies upon an additional tap of the bomb button.

 There are four items for the players to pick up: One increases player's shot strength, one increases their bomb stock, one would grant the player various points and the other would grant the player a 1UP.
 Extends are awarded with every 70,000 points.
 The game hosts a number of hidden bonus secrets to be found, which is crucial for reaching high-scores to obtain extra lives.
 Getting hit by enemy fire or colliding against solid stage obstacles will result in losing a live and once all lives are lost, the game is over unless the players insert more credits into the arcade machine to continue playing.
-Although there is an ending, the game loops back to the first stage after completing the last stage as with previous titles from Toaplan, with each one increasing the difficulty and enemies being more durable, firing denser bullet patterns and Circle Bomb icons appearing less frequently.
+Although there is an ending, the game loops back to the first stage after completing the last stage as with previous titles from Toaplan, with each loop increasing the difficulty by enemies being more durable, firing denser and faster bullet patterns and Circle Bomb icons appearing less frequently.